fkie/iop_examples/fkie_iop_cfg_sim_turtle/README.md

 ## What you need:

-Install the following ROS packages (replace `kinetic` for other ROS version):
+Install the following ROS packages (replace `foxy` for other ROS version):

 ```
 sudo apt install \
-  ros-kinetic-turtlesim \
+  ros-foxy-turtlesim \
-  ros-kinetic-rqt-gui
+  ros-foxy-rqt-gui
 ```

 ## Get the IOP/ROS-Bridge